-The hazard identification, risk assessment and risk control processes enable the Eryk Group to identify, evaluate and control its health and safety risks on an on-going basis.
+The hazard identification, risk assessment and risk control processes enable Eryk to identify, evaluate and control its health and safety risks on an on-going basis.
 In all cases, consideration is given to normal and abnormal operations within the organisation and to potential emergency conditions.

-The Eryk Group has included (but not limited itself to) the following items:
+Eryk has included (but not limited itself to) the following items: